 There are a range of activities available during your stay at The Star Barn.

-Whilst the telescope and astronomy kit are exclusively for The Star Barn guest use (so are available on request whenever the cottage is available to book), the following are pending external availability of the activity provider:
+Whilst the telescope and astronomy kit are exclusively for The Star Barn guest use (so are available with every booking), the following are pending external availability of the activity provider:

 - Ingram Valley Farm Safari